 Get The Training

 Different levels of avalanche preparedness training are available, with more options to come!
-If you will be heading into or near avalanche terrain (not just avoiding), an awareness course or online tutorial is a good starting point.
+An awareness course or online tutorial is a good starting point if you are heading into or near avalanche terrain (not just avoiding).
 However, a longer, more intensive course is recommended for avalanche conditions.

-NWAC offers a BASC one-day field course for snowshoers throughout Washington.
+NWAC offers a free 90-minute introductory course or an online basics course for winter recreation enthusiasts, including snowshoers.
 Alternatively, AIARE offers a three-day Level 1 course.
-If in the US, you can search for a provider near you.
+If in the US, you can search for a class near you.
 Additionally, Avalanche Canada offers an Avalanche Skills Training Level 1 course, which is a minimum of 2 days.

 Get The Gear